jaySiddhapura-eng/JavaScript-Notes/README.md

     let firstVar = 'string', lastVar = 1;	// two different type of variables
    ~~~

-3. Rules to declaring the variables [naming of variable]
+4. Rules to declaring the variables [naming of variable]

    1. can not be reserved keywords
    2. should be meaningful and descriptive
    3. can not start with number
    4. can not contains the space or hyphen
    5. variable names are case sensitive
-   6. follow java rules<br>
+   6. follow java rules<br><br>

-4. Declaring constants
+5. Declaring constants

    ~~~javascript
    const pi = 3.14;